ESR 7: The determinants of economic populism in Central & Eastern Europe (UCL)

 Her professional experience includes diplomatic service for the Mission of the Republic of Poland to the United Nations in New York, quality analysis for the Quality Management Team (DG Inte) of the European Parliament in Brussels as a well as work in the corporate financial sector for the StateStreet Corporation, Capgemini, Serco and Shell BPO Krakow.
 She collaborated briefly with the GMF Brussels Forum in 2012, and the Foundation Institute for Strategic Studies Krakow in 2014.

-Her current research interests include: illiberalism, democracy, economic determinants of populism, political trust and democratic backsliding in the CEE.
+Her current research interests include: illiberalism, democracy, economic determinants of populism, quantitative methods, survey data, attitudinal trends, electoral behaviour, Central and Eastern Europe.
 She is supervised by Julia Korosteleva and Elodie Douarin at UCL and by István Benczes at Corvinus.

 Work in Progress: